mit-ccrg/mit-ccrg/ServerUserGuide.md

 There are two ways to ssh into the server
 1. Log into an MIT VPN first then ssh into the server
 2. Use the jump host (recommended)
-	- First set about the Kerberos Authentication on your local machine
+	- First set the [Kerberos Authentication](https://tig.csail.mit.edu/accounts-authentication/kerberos/) on your local machine
 	- Then follow guide here
 		- Mac OS (https://tig.csail.mit.edu/operating-systems/macos/ssh-on-macos/)
 		- Windows (https://tig.csail.mit.edu/operating-systems/windows/ssh-on-windows/)
 		- Linux (https://tig.csail.mit.edu/operating-systems/csail-ubuntu/kerberos-gnu-linux/)

+**Debugging ssh error**
+- `ping` the servers to see if they are off
+- `ssh` into `login.csail.mit.edu` to see if there's a problem with your csail account
+- `ssh` into the servers from the csail login node to see if there's a problem with the server allow list

 ### Home Directories